Project 1882

 This is what Project 1882 is doing for the chickens:

 • Informing the public about the animals' situation.
-For several years now, Project 1882 has been running an extensive campaign to raise awareness about the conditions in chicken factories.
+For several years now, Project 1882 has been running an extensive campaign to raise awareness about the conditions in chicken factory farms.

 • Putting pressure on politicians and authorities to change the laws that affect chickens, both in Sweden and at the EU level.